EliziumNet/Krayola/Elizium.Krayola/docs/New-Krayon.md

 ### -WriterFormatWithArg

-  Format string that represents a Krayon api method call with an argument.
+  Format string that represents a Krayon method call with an argument.
 This format needs to conform to the regular expression pattern specified by Expression.
 This format must accommodate a single parameter.

 ```yaml